AviatrixSystems/Docs/StartUpGuides/aviatrix-china-controller-startup-guide.rst

 ..
 Important::

-    - IAM role is not supported in the current release 3.3 in AWS China.
-    - Next-Gen Transit Network is not supported in the current release 3.3 in AWS China.
-    - AWS Ningxia region is not supported in the current release 3.3 in AWS China.
     - We require this AWS IAM account to have permissions to create AWS access key, secret id, policies and launch EC2 instances.
     - The Controller instance must be launched on a public subnet in a VPC.
 ..